 Preparing to Ask:

 - Next Steps: While it may seem like having a plan is a given, many people enter into the conversation having planned only for the conversation and not what will happen immediately after.
-There will need to be decisions made about who will move out, when that will happen, what will happen with the children if there are any, how to tell the children and many other considerations.
+There will need to be decisions made about who will move out when that will happen, what will happen with the children, if there are any, how to tell the children, and many other considerations.
 Receiving the ask for a divorce without a plan presented can feel overwhelming, so giving the receiving spouse options for a plan moving forward can help them receive the information in a better way.

 How to Talk about Divorce:

-- Show Your Work: When bringing up the idea of divorce, the initiating spouse needs to be clear with their spouse about what they have considered and why they arrived at the conclusion that a divorce would be the best option.
+- Show Your Work: When bringing up the idea of divorce, the initiating spouse needs to be clear with their spouse about what they have considered and why they concluded that a divorce would be the best option.
 This involves being honest about one’s feelings, understanding what other options have been considered, and sharing the steps that have led to the decision.
 Showing the receiving spouse these steps can help them see the fuller picture of why the decision was made and can help them arrive at the same conclusion.
-At the very least, it can help them feel as though it is not a spur-of-the-moment decision and that the best thing for the family is to look at divorce.
+At the very least, it can help them feel it is not a spur-of-the-moment decision and that the best thing for the family is to look at divorce.

-- Get Help if Needed: If the divorce conversation did not go well or the initiating spouse is not confident that the conversation will go well on their own, they can ask for help with the conversation.
-Many mental health professionals will be able to help the parties have the conversation in a way that is beneficial for them and their families.
-This could involve having the conversation with a therapist or having a therapist walk the initiating spouse through the conversation.
-Having this conversation is difficult, and it is best to be prepared and ready for the situation.
+- Get Help if Needed: If the divorce conversation did not go well or the initiating spouse is not confident that the conversation will go well on their own, they can ask for help.
+Many mental health professionals will be able to help the parties have the conversation in a way that benefits them and their families.
+This could involve having a conversation with a therapist or having a therapist walk the initiating spouse through the conversation.
+Having this conversation is difficult, and preparing and preparing for the situation is best.

-Having this conversation is difficult, but knowing what to expect and how to conduct oneself can help the initiating spouse feel confident that the conversation will begin the divorce in the best light possible.
+This conversation is difficult, but knowing what to expect and how to conduct oneself can help the initiating spouse feel confident that the conversation will begin the divorce in the best light possible.

 Options for Divorce: